10 Tips for Explaining Elder Care Needs to Children

 8. Address Changes Gradually

 Significant changes in the elderly family member's living arrangements or daily routines can be unsettling for children.
+You may need to move them into a home at some point so they can get support that family just aren't able to provide.
 When such changes are necessary, introduce them gradually.
 Explain the reasons behind these changes in simple terms, focusing on the positive outcomes they will bring, such as improved care and comfort for the loved one.

 9. Seek Support and Resources